Accessibility links

 Bus passes will be sent to all secondary schools and can be collected from the school reception during the first week of term.

-You must notify the school and request that they inform the School Transport team.
-If you still qualify under the current eligibility criteria, we will contact you to confirm this.
+You must notify the school and request that they inform the local authority’s School Transport Team.
+If your child still qualifies under the current eligibility criteria, we will contact you to confirm this.
+Your child may need a replacement bus pass.

 Only permanent established living arrangements will be considered in relation to dual-resident pupils, and proof of dual-residence must be provided.